 Welcome, fellow parent travelers!
 Landing here may mean a flight trip with a baby is in the works.
-Anyone wondering about TSA Approved baby items and what to take on a flight is in the right place.
+Anyone wondering which baby items are commonly allowed through TSA security and what to take on a flight is in the right place.

 I know how stressful it can be to take little ones along on a flight.
 I was always afraid I would take something that would set off the TSA scanners, and we would be in the security line forever.
 Trying to soothe a baby while waiting can be difficult.

 I learned the ins and outs of TSA regulations so I could be prepared.
-Today, I will share the 20 TSA Approved Baby Items to fly like a pro.
+Today, I will share 20 baby items that are commonly allowed through TSA security.

 In this guide, I will provide accurate information on what to take when flying to have a smooth trip.